elmomoilanen/Bootstrap-sampling-distribution/README.md

 # Override default alpha and add random noise to bootstrap samples
 samp = SampDist(quantile, alpha=99, smooth_bootstrap=True)

+# X is your data, use e.g. `np.random.randn(100,5)` to make this example work
-# Estimate sampling distribution simultaneously for columns 0 and 2
+# Estimate sampling distribution simultaneously for X's columns 0 and 2
 samp.estimate(X[:, [0,2]])

 # Sampling distribution of the quantile for both columns